COVID-19 pandemic in mainland China: March–May 2022 Shanghai outbreak

-Continuation of rolling lockdown measures
+Increasing of rolling lockdown measures

 On 11 April, authorities in Guangzhou closed the city to most arrivals and only allowed citizens with a "definite need" to leave.
 Lockdown measures continue to spread to other cities in China as restrictions on movement were reported in Suzhou, Zhengzhou, Taiyuan and Ningde.

 On 16 April, a temporary partial lockdown was again imposed in Xi'an after dozens of infections were reported.

 On 19 April, Tangshan re-enforced partial lockdowns in some of its districts.

 On 26 April, Baotou in Inner Mongolia announced it will lock down for a week while Beijing begins mass testing of nearly all of its 21 million residents.
 On 28 April, Hangzhou started mass testing while the wholesale hub of Yiwu and the port city of Qinhuangdao were put into lockdown.

 On 30 April, China recorded 47 deaths from Covid within 24 hours, bringing the total toll above 5,000.
-A Caixin media report cited that Handan, Lu'an, Quanzhou, Suqian, Wuhu, Xining, Xuzhou along with many cities in Jilin, Shanxi, Heilongjiang, Jiangsu and Shaanxi was locked down in April, with more than 30 million people affected.
+A Caixin media report cited that Handan, Lu'an, Quanzhou, Suqian, Wuhu, Xining, Xuzhou along with many cities in Jilin, Shanxi, Heilongjiang, Jiangsu and Shaanxi were locked down in April, with more than 30 million people affected.

 The province of Jilin began to gradually lift COVID-19 control measures from the end of April.
 It reported a GDP shrinkage of 7.9% during the first quarter of 2022.

 On 3 May, the city of Zhengzhou imposed new movement restrictions, which halts all activities and only allows each household to one person with a negative test result to go out once a day to purchase basic supplies.

 On 13 May, Beijing authorities announced that parts of Chaoyang, Fangshan and Shunyi districts would be subject to tighter curbs.
 On 22 May, lockdowns have been imposed on those three districts along with Haidian and Fengtai.

 On 24 May, the city of Tianjin locked down its central district, causing delays and blank sailings at its ports.

 On 31 May, Shanghai began to start lifting its strict lockdown measures, allowing people to return to work and malls and shops to re-open in "low-risk" areas.
 In some neighborhoods and districts, residents were ordered to stay home until mid-June after completion of rounds of rigorous testing.

 On 6 June, Beijing authorities further relaxed curbs by allowing indoor dining while the city of Erenhot and the Sonid Right Banner of Xilin Gol, Inner Mongolia have imposed lockdowns.

 On 13 June, an outbreak linked to a nightclub forced Beijing authorities to shut down the Workers' Stadium and Sanlitun leisure and nightlife districts.
 Despite the flare up, Beijing declared an "initial victory" over COVID-19 on 16 June and allowed schools to resume in-class teaching on 27 June.

 On 29 June, the county of Sixian of Anhui was put into lockdown.
-On July 1, Anhui put a second county, Lingbi, under lockdown.
+On 1 July, Anhui put a second county, Lingbi, under lockdown.